Table Mountain, South Africa

 Table Set

-The famous tablecloth covers Table Mountain as seen from Cape Town's Waterfront.
+The famous tablecloth (cloud tablecloth) covers Table Mountain, as seen from the Cape Town Waterfront.

 A Nautical Frame